opencor/opencor/README.txt

-Two sets of information can be found in the doc folder:
+Two sets of information can be found in the [OpenCOR]/doc folder:
  - userIndex.html: user-specific information; and
  - developerIndex.html: developer-specific information.